Ryuki0x1/diy-projects/diy-cloud-storage.md

 * Add more friends with isolated folders
 * Use a domain name with Tailscale Funnel (if public sharing is needed)

-💬 Need more help?
-Ask your AI buddy 😉